Marketing Portfolio Guide: How to Showcase Marketing Work Online

 If not, taking a rolling screenshot and including that without the mockup is an option too.
 Zooming into it people will be able to read through it all if they want to.

-Marketing strategy is probably the area with the least tangible output of them all.
+Marketing strategy is probably the area with the least tangible output of them all, usually done at the top levels of the marketing career path.
 Hence it’s the hardest to showcase in a marketing portfolio.

 But actually, with the process of creating it, you probably already created all the materials you’ll need for its presentation.